WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/logs_and_filters.rst

 .Command ships with three built in filters, Info, Warning and Error.
 These can all be toggled on in the :ref:`learn_step_by_step_ui_overview_filter_window`.

-As an extension to this you add as many Filters as you like, and they will automatically populate the :ref:`learn_step_by_step_ui_overview_filter_window` window.
+As an extension to this you can add as many Filters as you like, and they will automatically populate the :ref:`learn_step_by_step_ui_overview_filter_window` window.
 In order to do this, you must follow the following steps.

 .. note::   If you followed the :ref:`learn_step_by_step_quick_start_quickest_start` when you installed .Command, you